Getting Started with LinkedIn Events

 Engage your audience

-To encourage viewer engagement, have your host and moderator ask direct questions to the audience.
-Respond to engagement from your viewers during and after the stream.
+Have your host and moderator ask questions to the audience.
+Respond to engagement from your viewers during and after the event.
+During an Audio Event, bring attendees “on stage” to participate in the conversation or invite them to react with emojis.

 Consider your event duration